What is a holiday let mortgage?

 A bigger deposit can lead to a better deal, like lower interest rates and more flexible loan terms.
 Loan-to-value ratios may vary depending on the lender and the specific circumstances of the property and borrower.

-We advise speaking to an experienced holiday let mortgage adviser to discuss the details of your situation.
+We advise speaking to an experienced holiday let mortgage advisor to discuss the details of your situation.

 Understanding how much you can borrow for a holiday rental is important when evaluating the value as an investment.